-The National Law does not preclude a person being appointed to both a state/territory/regional board and the executive, committee or a board of a professional organisation.
-However, this type of dual appointment may give rise to a real or perceived conflict of interest between meeting your responsibilities to the organisation and your regulatory obligations as a member of an independent board.
+The National Law does not preclude a person being appointed to both a state/territory board and the executive, committee or a board of a professional organisation.
+However, this type of dual appointment may give rise to a real or perceived conflict of interest between meeting your responsibilities to the organisation and your regulatory obligations as a board member.

-Before you submit your application, you should consider whether this type of conflict of interest is manageable over the term of the appointment.
+Before you submit your application, you may wish to consider whether this type of conflict of interest is manageable over the term of the appointment.
 If you are unsure about your situation, please ensure that you declare it in the Declaration of Private Interests section of the application form.